Why Teams Governance Is a Business-Critical Priority

 Microsoft Graph API for Custom Reporting

-For deeper insights, use the Microsoft Graph API to build custom governance dashboards.
-Query team membership, activity, and configuration data programmatically.
-Build Power BI dashboards that visualize governance health metrics and surface teams that violate naming conventions, lack required sensitivity labels, or have excessive guest membership.
+For deeper insights, use the Microsoft Graph API to create custom governance dashboards.
+You can query team membership, activity, and configuration data programmatically.

 Governance Review Cadence